RexScratch/sb3tosb2/README.md

 Known Issues
 -------------
-- Some SVG files may not appear correctly, although this is because Scratch 3 modifies them
+- Stroke width in SVG files may be incorrect
+- Text containing descenders in SVG files may be incorrectly positioned
 - MP3 audio files cannot be converted
 - WAV files imported in Scratch 3.0 are not converted correctly